 - Courses in Criminal Justice — Along with a course in forensic accounting (ACC652M), which is part of the Master of Accounting (though not BS Acc) curriculum, National University also offers a variety of criminal justice courses, degree programs, and certificate programs which can support a graduate or undergraduate degree in accountancy.
 Examples of courses in criminal justice at National University that may be of interest to accounting students include digital evidence, network defense, and law for small businesses.
 Some of our criminal justice programs include the Master of Forensic Sciences, BS in Cybersecurity, and Certificate in Legal Studies.
 Students may also wish to major in accounting and minor in a field related to criminal justice.

 Want to learn more about how to get into forensic accounting?
-Talk to one of our friendly and informative admissions counselors to receive detailed information about the programs offered by National University or give our podcast episode on forensic accounting a listen.
+Talk to one of our friendly and informative admissions counselors to receive information about the programs offered by National University or give our podcast episode on forensic accounting a listen.

 Step 2: Join Forensic Accounting Professional Organizations

 - Association of Certified Fraud Examiners (ACFE) — The Association of Certified Fraud Examiners, whose slogan is “Together, Reducing Fraud Worldwide,” describes itself as “the world’s largest anti-fraud organization” and states its mission as “reducing fraud and corruption worldwide.”
 The ACFE is also notable for administering the ACFE exam and, for those who pass (and meet all other criteria), providing the CFE credential discussed above.
 Learn how to become a member of the ACFE or renew your ACFE membership.